luigisaetta/langchain_oracle/README.md

 You can add more pdf.
 Edit [config_rag.py](./config_rag.py)

 ## Video
-A Video showing Oracle Bot powered by GenAI is available in this linkedin [post](https://www.linkedin.com/feed/update/urn:li:activity:7127218835404795905/)
+A Video showing Oracle Bot powered by GenAI is available in this LinkedIn [post](https://www.linkedin.com/feed/update/urn:li:activity:7127218835404795905/)